Guide to Kent Ridge Park

 What makes the walk here especially pleasant is how intuitive the route is – each part of the park feeds nicely into the next, and the total trip only takes around 23 minutes.
 Compared to other more challenging hiking routes, this is a literal walk in the park.
 So, if you love the outdoors and want to explore off the beaten path, you’ll want to visit Kent Ridge Park.

-- Best crossfit and HIIT gyms in Singapore
+- Nature Parks and Reserves in Singapore

 Photography by Chan Hui Wen.